 Abstract

 The developments of the Romantic period set the stage for modern framings of art and the artist, establishing powerful institutionalized discourses that both created the privileged spaces in which art is presumed to operate and reified the special modes of authority that Romantic poetry and poets had claimed.
 However, these discourses have never been set in stone.
 Instead, subsequent practitioners have negotiated and renegotiated them in making their selves and works.
-While the rock stars of the Sixties did so principally through amplification, David Bowie established a more sceptical relationship with Romantic notions of art and artistry.
+While the rock stars of the sixties did so principally through amplification, David Bowie established a more sceptical relationship with Romantic notions of art and artistry.
 His mastery of mediated interaction allowed him to throw himself with gusto at the task of expanding the field of the represented and representable, but his works also consistently articulate meaningful doubts about the possibility of transcendent communication through art.
 Rather than claiming to reveal truths in the manner of high Romantic conceptions, his works place the power to make meanings in the hands and minds of his audiences, employing the potency of Romantic vision while knowingly undercutting its potential for totalizing imposition.

 Biographical Note

 Matthew Sangster is Senior Lecturer in Romantic Studies, Fantasy, and Cultural History at the University of Glasgow.
 His book Living as an Author in the Romantic Period was published by Palgrave in 2021.
-He is currently working on edited collections on institutions and on the 1820s (with Jon Mee) and has recently published on William Hunter’s library, Robert Southey’s encounters with London, and reading in Enlightenment Glasgow.
+He is currently co-editing collections on institutions and the 1820s (with Jon Mee) and has recently published on William Hunter’s library, Robert Southey’s encounters with London, and reading in Enlightenment Glasgow.
 Forthcoming work includes a database of the Royal Literary Fund Archive, data-driven explorations of eighteenth-century library borrowing records, a chapter on Romantic metropolitanism, and an essay on the ethical and imaginative potential of fantastical cities.

 “I Can’t Give Everything Away”: David Bowie and Post-Romantic Artistic Identity